michaelgale/cq-kit/README.md

     }
 ```

 Each element contains a string description of the start and path of the ribbon.
 The string consists of whitespace delimited tokens representing values.
 The values start with a case insensitive token followed by an optional colon ":" and the value.
 Value tokens are case insensitive and can be abbreviated up to the first character, e.g. "Line", "line", "li", "L" are all valid.
-Multiple values can be delimited by either a comma "," or slash "/" and optionally enclosed in brackets "()".
+Multiple values can be delimited by either a comma "," or slash "/" and optionally enclosed in brackets "()"; however, they should not contain any additional whitespace separators.
 As an example, all of these forms are valid:

 ```python
 # minimally concise